Massachusetts Center for Addiction

 Frequent illnesses due to a weakened immune system may also occur.
 The body’s ability to fight off infections and diseases can be compromised, leading to a higher frequency of illnesses.
 Additionally, the poor nutrition often associated with substance abuse can exacerbate these health problems, leading to a cycle of deteriorating health.

 While physical signs can be telling, behavioral symptoms often provide the most clear-cut evidence of addiction.
-These signs can be diverse and include changes in personality, mood swings, social withdrawal, and secretive behavior.
-Recognizing these symptoms can be critical in identifying addiction and seeking help from professionals.
+These signs can be diverse and include:

-One of the most common signs of addiction is a marked change in behavior or personality.
+One of the most common signs of addiction is a drastic change in behavior or personality.
 This could manifest in a number of ways.
 For example, an individual may become noticeably more irritable or have sudden, unexplained mood swings.
 They might start to exhibit signs of paranoia, becoming overly suspicious or fearful without apparent cause.

 Emotional and mental withdrawal from others is another common symptom.
 People struggling with addiction may become distant, seeming lost in their own world.
 They might also display a lack of motivation or a drop in performance at work or school.
 These changes can be particularly troubling for loved ones and often serve as a key indicator that professional help may be needed.